Sydney Roosters: Current squad

-Released

 Team of the Century

 In 2000, the Sydney Roosters named their "Team of the Century", which included players from 1908 to 2000.
 The official team is listed below along with their Sydney Roosters cap number.

 The Centurions

 In 2007, the Sydney Roosters announced "The Centurions", a team consisting of those regarded as the greatest players to have played 100 or more games for the club between 1908 and 2007.
 The team was selected by Ray Chesterton, Ian Heads, David Middleton and Alan Clarkson and was unveiled at the centenary season launch at the Michael Algeri Pavilion on 10 March 2007.